The best calamari recipe I know! Tender calamari in sauce, this is an aromatic seafood stew that you will be making over and over again.

 - 2 tablespoons capers

-- 10 large black olives
+- 10 large black olives (See note 2)

 - Clean the calamari tubes and slice them into rings, about 2 cm/ 0.8 inch thick.
-Finely chop the onions, garlic cloves and chili.
+Finely chop the onions, garlic cloves, and chili.

-- Heat the olive oil in a thick bottomed pan, add the onions, garlic and chili and saute them for a few minutes.
+- Heat the olive oil in a heavy bottomed pan, add the onions, garlic, and chili and saute them for a few minutes.

 - Cover the pot, turn the heat down and simmer for about 25 minutes, stirring from time to time.

-- Add to the stew and continue cooking on a low flame, this time uncovered, for further 10 to 15 minutes.
+- Add to the stew and continue cooking on a low flame, this time uncovered, for a further 10 to 15 minutes.